Our approach to data protection

 Group Privacy assesses the results and checks whether action needs to be taken in the respective units.
 Where necessary, the Global Data Privacy Officer calls for improvement measures and, to this end, holds personal meetings with the responsible directors, managers, and data privacy officers at the different departments.
 Group Privacy offers advice on the implementation of the measures and determines whether they are effective.
 We take unusual audit results into consideration when planning the follow-up audit.

-Reviewing our products
+Review of our products

 - Code TC-TL-220a.1 (Data Privacy)